The term perched water table is being used more and more in gardening circles. What is it and how do you control it?

 How Do You Change the Size of the Perched Water Table?

 Some potting media has almost no perched water table.
 For example, orchids are potted in large chunks of bark or coconut husk.
-The pore size of these is so large that the capillary action is almost zero, so gravity pulls all the water out the bottom of the pot.
+The pore size of these is so large that the capillary action is almost zero, so gravity pulls all the water out of the bottom of the pot.

 Cactus soil contains lots of sand and stones, which are relatively large and have a low charge resulting in a very small perched water table.

 You can decrease the perched water table in any soil by increasing the average particle size.
-Adding sand, perlite or vermiculite to most potting soil will accomplish this.
+Adding sand, perlite, or vermiculite to most potting soil will accomplish this.
 The key is to mix it in with the soil, not to lay it at the bottom of the pot.

-1. I live in Perth Western Australia.
+I live in Perth Western Australia.
 Here the soil is all sand and seems to be almost hydroponic, the water just runs straight through without ‘wetting’ anything.
 We have to constantly add wetting agents to our lawns.
 I’m wondering if putting ‘foam packing peanuts’ at the bottom of the pots will work better than gravel.
 It’s lighter in weight which is a bonus.